-New figures released by the Finance & Leasing Association (FLA) show that point of sale (POS) consumer car finance new business volumes fell by 3% in May compared with the same month in the previous year.
-The value of new business fell by 1% over the same period.
+New figures released by the Finance & Leasing Association (FLA) show that point of sale (POS) consumer car finance new business volumes grew by 5% in July, compared with the same month in 2018, while the value of new business increased by 6% over the same period.

-New business in the POS consumer new car finance market fell 1% by value and 4% by volume in May, compared with the same month in 2018.
-The percentage of private new car sales financed by FLA members through the POS held steady at 91.0% in the twelve months to May 2019.
+The POS consumer new car finance market reported new business in July up 1% by volume and 4% by value, compared with the same month in 2018.
+The percentage of private new car sales financed by FLA members through the POS was 91.2% in the twelve months to July.

-Geraldine Kilkelly, Head of Research and Chief Economist, said:
+Commenting on the figures, Geraldine Kilkelly, Head of Research and Chief Economist at the FLA, said:

 For more information e-mail email@example.com